SpM-lab/sparse-ir-tutorial/src/second_order_perturbation_py.md

 ```

 ### Step 5
-Tansform the self-energy to the IR basis and then transform it to the momentum spacre
+Transform the self-energy to the IR basis and then transform it to the momentum space

 ```{code-cell} ipython3
 # Sigma(l, r): (L, nr)